Coffee Chemistry: 6 Mind-Blowing Secrets From Bean to Brew

 One of the most important compounds in green coffee beans is chlorogenic acid, which can make up as much as 10% of the bean’s dry weight.
 This compound is responsible for the bean’s natural bitterness, astringency, and antioxidant properties.
 As the beans are roasted, the chlorogenic acid content decreases, leading to a reduction in bitterness and a more balanced flavor profile.

-In addition to chlorogenic acid, green coffee beans also contain various other compounds, including caffeine, trigonelline, and amino acids.
-Caffeine, of course, is the stimulant that gives coffee its energizing effects, while trigonelline is a precursor to the complex flavors that develop during roasting.
+In addition to chlorogenic acid, green coffee beans contain various other compounds, including caffeine, trigonelline, and amino acids.
+Caffeine is the stimulant that gives coffee its energizing effects, while trigonelline is a precursor to the complex flavors that develop during roasting.
 The amino acids present in green beans, such as glutamic acid and aspartic acid, contribute to the beans’ inherent umami qualities.

 The transformation from green beans to the aromatic, flavorful coffee we know and love occurs during the roasting process.
 This is where the real magic happens, as the heat and chemical reactions work together to create the unique characteristics we associate with our favorite coffee blends.